BA (Hons) Painting

 I am currently course leader for OCA’s MA Fine Art, previously I was course leader for MA Drawing at Norwich University College of the Arts and also taught on MA Fine Art at the same institution for seven years.
 I am regularly invited to contribute to think tanks and conferences for organisations such as Engage, AN Publications, Making Culture Work and Artquest.

-Please fill in this form to begin the process of enrolling on the OCA BA (Hons) Painting degree or one of OCA’s other undergraduate Open degree programmes.
-You are not committing to anything by filling in this form, and a member of the Head Office team will be in touch shortly to further discuss your application.
+Please fill in this form to enquire about the BA (Hons) Painting degree or one of OCA’s other undergraduate Open degree programmes.
+You are not committing to anything by filling in this form.